-And while you're at it, consider buying my book about the war on drugs and my time policing in Baltimore.
+And while I've got your attention, consider buying my book about policing.
 Right now Cop in the Hood is just $10 on Amazon, which is as cheap as it's ever been.
 Paperback or Kindle.
-And it's a proven fact the book contains over $30 of reading value!
+And it's a proven fact the book contains well over $30 of reading value!

 September, 2014 Update: Here's a video of a black officer shooting an unarmed white person.
 (A disabled vet, for what it's worth.)
 It happened in March, 2014.
 I didn't hear about it till much later.
 Unarmed white people who get shot by police just do not become national news.